oyegunmen/JanFlight/docs/README.md

 JanFlight is a toolkit for building DIY flight controllers using STM32, ESP32, or Raspberry Pi Pico boards.
 Flight tested Arduino-based code along with documentation is also provided to support rapid prototyping and development.

 This is for hobbyists, tinkerers, DIY enthusiasts and ofcourse, non-coders too.
-There's also a theoretical [guide](https://janflight.in/#/content/basics) covering the fundamentals of drones, explained with block diagrams for absolute beginners.
 Everything is kept as simple and approachable as possible.
 That said, don't just blindly copy-paste, I encourage you to ask why things are done in a certain way, to understand low level working.

 The goal is anyone should be able to build a working flight controller for under $10, using off the shelf development boards and sensor breakout boards and learn the basics.